lolopinto/ent/docs/docs/advanced-topics/running-locally.md

 # Running Locally

-You may notice that running via Docker is slow.
+You may notice that running via Docker is relatively slow.
 The preferred way to address this is to use [docker-sync](/docs/advanced-topics/docker-sync) to speed things up.
 Another approach is to get all the dependencies and run things locally.

 There's 3 major runtimes we use: